 - 1. Review the 2022 FTCA Risk Management Virtual Conference session slides: Using Risk Assessments to Implement Positive Change - a.
 This information will be helpful in understanding what a risk assessment is and how the risk assessment process fits into your overall risk management program.
 A short review will be discussed during the presentation. - b.
-Optional video presentation and transcripts are available on ECRI's website.
-ECRI Clinical Risk Management resources are available at no cost to all HRSA-funded health centers on behalf of HRSA.
-If you don't already have access to the website, please email us at Clinical_RM_Program@ecri.org. - 2.
-Complete the FTCA Sample Quarterly Risk Assessment a.
-Complete the online version of the FTCA Sample Quarterly Risk Assessment b.
+Optional video presentation and transcripts are available on ECRI Clinical Risk Management resources are available at no cost to all HRSA-funded health centers on behalf of HRSA.
+If you don't already have access to the website, please email us at Clinical RM Program@ecri.org. - 2.
+Complete the online version of the FTCA Sample Quarterly Risk Assessment - a.
 After completing the online survey, download a summary of your responses in PDF format.
-To receive credit for all four quarters of the quarterly risk assessment requirement, you must save this PDF and upload the PDF with your application, along with a completed action plan of next steps that focuses on your responses to the assessment findings.
+To receive credit for all four quarters of the quarterly risk assessment requirement, you must save this PDF and upload the PDF with your application, along with a completed action plan of next steps that focuses on your responses to the assessment findings. - b.
+We will be practicing with this tool during the presentation.
+Health centers are encouraged to start using this tool within the organization prior to the presentation. - c.
+You can preview a Word version (.docx) of the survey here.
+Do NOT submit the Word document version of this survey to EHB.
+It is not eligible for credit. - d.
+Your risk manager should complete the assessment with support and input from other key subject matter experts as necessary. - e.
+The survey includes questions on: - i.
+Diagnostic Test Tracking - ii.
+Referral Tracking - iii.
+Hospitalization Tracking - iv.
+Infection Control and Sterilization - v.
+Confidentiality (HIPAA) - vi.
+Obstetrics - vii.
+Preventing Sexual Misconduct - viii.
+Cybersecurity - f.
+If you have any survey-related questions or need further help with the ECRI Clinical Risk Management Program, please send an email to Clinical_RM_Program@ecri.org.